JoshuaWise/ssh-bridge/README.md

 Relinquishes the client's SSH connection to the daemon's connection pool.
 However, unlike a regular cached connection, the shared connection will have an associated `shareKey` (returned by this function).
 Clients can only reuse a shared connection by providing the correct `shareKey` to `client.reuse()`.

 Shared connections are automatically cleaned up if they aren't reused within 5 seconds of being shared.
-Shared connections allow multiple coordinated processes to efficiently share the same SSH connection.
+Shared connections allow multiple coordinated processes to efficiently share the same SSH connection (although only one client can actually use an SSH connection at any given time).
+If an SSH connection is shared multiple times (even by different proccesses), it will have the same `shareKey` each time.

 This function can only be used after successfully acquiring an SSH connnection with `client.connect()` or `client.reuse()`, and it cannot be used while running a command.
 After calling `client.share()`, the client no longer has an SSH connection, but it can acquire a new one with `client.connect()` or `client.reuse()`.